nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### How can I back up my data?
 Source Control data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 If you wish to back up the data, you can use the `export` command.
-The `import` command can then load the data from the csv file created.
+The `import` command can then load the data from the CSV file created.

 [Return to table of contents](#table-of-contents)